Over several episodes, I'll discuss some of what I learned at MIT-Sloan*.

 It's a useful way of thinking.

-Some things can't be neatly categorized or reduced.
-Organizations are run by humans, who are shaped by relationships, narrative, and serendipity.
+Many things cannot be neatly categorized or reduced to knowable parts.
+Organizations are run by humans, who are prone to error and shaped profoundly by relationships, narrative, incentives, and serendipity.

-MBA experiences vary widely, as students prioritize totally different things.
+MBA experiences vary quite widely, as students prioritize totally different things.

-Some of the degree value has already revealed itself in surprising ways.
+Some of the value of the degree has already revealed itself in surprising ways.
 I expect much more to emerge over time.
-Ask me in ~30 years.

 What would you like to hear about?